President ‘Trompe’, The ‘Will to Lie’, and Why We Must Speak Power to Truth

 "Truth is a mobile army of metaphors, metonyms, and anthropomorphisms, and that truths are illusions we have forgotten are illusions."

 The line has often been used lazily, as though Nietzsche were simply licensing relativism.
 That misses the deeper point.
 He is exposing how social worlds harden living metaphor into dead certainty.
 Cultures forget that their truths have been shaped, inherited, stylised, and repeated.
 What once disclosed becomes what now imprisons.
+And yet Nietzsche wrote his famous work on the ‘Will to Power:’ Ego personified.

 One of the most dangerous mistakes in political writing is to imagine that public pathology can be understood politically alone.
 It cannot.
 The stage is already crowded before the first speech is given.
 William Shakespeare is there, because false faces and performed sovereignty are among his oldest subjects.
 Nietzsche is there, because hardened metaphors and theatrical will are central to his diagnosis of culture.
 Arthur Schopenhauer is there, because craving, suffering, and restless willing help explain why the public can become so magnetised by spectacle.
 Jean-Jacques Rousseau is there, because collective legitimacy can mutate into coercive righteousness.
 And behind them all stands the Christic figure — not as denominational decoration, but as the witness to a form of power that does not depend upon domination.
 This image works because it places President ‘Trompe’ inside a theatre much older than the news-cycle.
 He is not merely a politician.
 He is one more actor in a chamber where tragedy, philosophy, myth, and revelation have always already been waiting.